epishev-m/e314-di/UPM/Documentation~/instructions-en.md

 **Lifecycle Management** determines how long an object exists within the container:

-- Singleton (AsSingle): A single instance is created once for the container’s entire lifetime.
+- Singleton (AsSingle): A single instance is created once for the container's entire lifetime.
 - Scoped (AsScoped): An object is created once per scope.
-When using nested containers, the current (child) container is checked first for a binding; if none exists, the parent’s binding is used.
+When using nested containers, the current (child) container is checked first for a binding; if none exists, the parent's binding is used.
 - Transient (AsTransient): A new instance is created each time a dependency is resolved.

 ## Container Configuration